 Risks and risk management

 In the Cable segment, the most significant risks are related to market development, fluctuations of raw material prices and currencies as well as working capital management in various situations.
-During considerable seasonal changes, suppliers' terms of payment effect significantly on the ability to ensure competitive times through sufficient inventories.
+During considerable seasonal fluctuations, suppliers' terms of payment affect on the ability to ensure competitive times through sufficient inventories.
 Through developing of the production processes the impact of the fluctuations in the factories' workload is being mitigated.